-Terry Shevlin, MSc Counselling, Certified Psychotherapist, Senior accred BACP
+Terry Shevlin, MSc Couns, IFS and SPI Certified Psychotherapist, Sen accred BACP

 Client safety and Coronavirus arrangements:

-I have undertaken a review of the current information available ref the Coronavirus situation in my area and have consulted the relevant guidance from my professional body.
-I have concluded that for me the health risk of ‘face to face’’, as well as the measures that would be needed to deep clean between clients outweighs the benefits, and as such I intend to continue to provide high quality ‘on line’ therapy by ‘zoom’ or equivalent platform.
+I have concluded that for my practice the health risk of ‘face to face’’ for clients, as well as the measures that would be needed to deep clean between clients outweighs the benefits, and as such I intend to continue to provide high quality ‘on line’ therapy by ‘zoom’ or equivalent platform.

 I will continue to review this dynamically as the situation changes.